barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 #### endRendering()
 This method should be called just after you finish rendering your front end field template.

-Not calling `endRendering()` could cause your template or Sprout Forms own templates to not be found.
+Not calling `endRendering()` could cause your template or Sprout Forms' own templates to not be found.

 #### getTemplatesPath()
 Because Sprout Forms allows the user to customize/override the default templates (`form.html`, `tab.html`, `field.html`, `errors.html`), we need to switch the template path a few times during rendering of all fields.